MFR6340/theenglishextension.org/open-world-3/unit-5: Green Ideas.md

 # Open World 3, Unit 5: Green Ideas
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*
+It's a poignant unit to have as the cost of energy rises.
+This unit discusses way sources of energy from solar, nuclear and wind as well as ways to save energy.

 ### Title here, by author here